fedora-infra/mbbox/docs/source/contributing.rst

 .. code-block:: bash

-   vagrant up #starts the vagrant VM, it could take a while vagrant ssh #connects you to the vagrant VM
+   vagrant up #starts the vagrant VM, it could take a while vagrant reload #this is needed to remount the sshfs mounts after reboot when cgroups are changed to V1 vagrant ssh #connects you to the vagrant VM

 In vagrant VM you can find project folder in `~/devel`.